 - a.
 The Agriculture and Animal Services Functional Area will coordinate the welfare of livestock, pets, companion animals and wildlife including support to primary producers, animal holding establishments and community members. - b.
-The Agriculture and Animal Services Functional Area role will coordinate the evacuation, emergency care of animals and assessment, humane destruction and disposal of affected animals, and supply of emergency fodder, water and aerial support where necessary.
+The Agriculture and Animal Services Functional Area role will coordinate the evacuation, emergency care and assessment of animals the humane destruction and disposal of affected animals and the supply of emergency fodder and water (with aerial support where necessary).